 One way to address this is

 Combining browsing history and browser behavior is not difficult these days.
 By indulging in user id tracking or garnering the relevant data through analytics, you can retarget your customers on various platforms.
+Talk to our digital marketing team if you need help with this.

 4) Email marketing actually works